shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/support-for-external-inventory-code-and-traffic-source-code-on-android.md

 # Support for external enventory code and traffic source code on Android

-## Overview - External Inventory Code
+## Overview - External inventory code

 An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level.
 The